As an investor, it’s important to have a property investment plan – and having a close eye on the key details of this plan will help you do just that.

 It’s super easy to get carried away with making investments, jumping in and buying property or shares.
 But as a property investor, it’s super important to have a plan.
 Have at least a five year property investment plan that ensures your actions match your intentions

 There are all sorts of things that you might have planned.
 Think these through financially.
 Perhaps you plan to have a baby and expand your family.
 How would that impact your income?
 If so, what will you do to allow for that?
 How would you cope with the extra expense that comes with it?
 Are you planning to move house, buy a new home, change jobs, emigrate?

 What does your five-year property investment plan look like?

-It should be a working document – one that can be updated to reflect changes in your lifestyle and personal circumstances – and you should aim to update it every six months or so, to ensure you’re still on the right path
+Your plan is your personal road map to help you make all of your property investment-related decisions, from buying, selling, maybe renovating and refinancing.
+It should be a working document – so that you can updated it to reflect changes in your life and your personal circumstances – and you maybe aim to update it every six months or so, to make sure you’re still on the right path

 It should be tailor made to suit you and your financial position, so that you can be sure you’re making every dollar work for you.

 When you’re creating your five-year property investment plan, you need to consider where you want to be in five years’ time.
 Once you’ve sorted out those goals, you can work backwards from there, to what you need to do this week, this month, and this year to get there.